- One Year GCSE

 Students will study between six and nine GCSE subjects depending on their ability and English language proficiency.

 - English (first or second language)

-Students will also study one of the humanities taken from History, Geography, Economics or Business Studies plus the option to take a GCSE in their own language.
+Students will also study one of the humanities taken from History, Geography, Economics, French, German or Art plus the option to take a GCSE in their own language.
 In addition, the GCSE curriculum will include: